Debenhams reveales list of 22 stores it plans to close in 2020

 Troubled department store chain, Debenhams, has just revealed a list of the 22 stores it plans to close next year, and branches across Suffolk and north Essex are safe.

-The chain, which has been a takeover target for Sports Direct owner Mike Ashley, went into administration earlier this month.
+The chain, which has been a takeover target for Sports Direct owner Mike Ashley, went into a pre-pack administration earlier this month wiping out the stakes of all shareholders including Sports Direct's Mike Ashley.

 The company management said they would have to close some outlets in order to keep the chain alive and there were fears the departure of Debenhams from Ipswich would leave an irreparable hole in the High Street - see more here